Edward Lamson Henry: Painting

 As a painter of colonial and early American themes and incidents of rural life, he displays a quaint humor.
-He was best known for themes involving transportation, especially railroads, but also stage coach and canal boat journeys, among other means, all rendered in minute detail.
+He was best known for themes involving transportation, especially railroads, but also stagecoach and canal boat journeys, among other means, all rendered in minute detail.

 Henry was a member of the New-York Historical Society.
 Because of his great attention to detail, his paintings were treated by contemporaries as authentic historical reconstructions.
 In 1884, Henry and his wife Frances Livingston Wells moved to the town of Cragsmoor in the Shawangunk Mountains of Upstate New York where they helped to found an artists' colony.
 Henry acquired a large collection of antiques, old photos, and assorted Americana, from which he researched his paintings.
-His wife Frances said that "Nothing annoyed him more than to see a wheel, a bit of architecture etc. carelessly drawn or out of keeping with the time it was supposed to portray".
+His wife Frances said that "Nothing annoyed him more than to see a wheel, a bit of architecture, etc. carelessly drawn or out of keeping with the time it was supposed to portray".

 Henry's "historical fictions" often portrayed an idyllic and agrarian America, one relatively unperturbed by Civil War or by the growing phenomena of industrialization, urbanization and immigration that were taking place during the period in which he painted.

 Henry's paintings were extremely popular throughout his life.
 Art professor William T. Oedel wrote of his legacy, "Perhaps no artist played so consistently and so durably to the American cult of nostalgia in the last quarter of the 19th century as Edward Lamson Henry."